Zachary Bostrom

-Zachary Bostrom (born January 15, 1981), also credited as Zach Bostrom, is an American actor.
+Zachary Bostrom, also credited as Zach Bostrom, is an American actor.
 As a child actor, he was best known for his role as Ernie Henderson in the sitcom Harry and the Hendersons and Kevin Brady in the 1988 TV Movie A Very Brady Christmas.
 In 1999, he portrayed Brett, the title character's nemesis, in the popular made-for-TV Disney movie Johnny Tsunami.
 In 2014, he appeared in two episodes of the sci-fi TV mini-series, Necrolectric.